alex3robertson-psycdalex/Alex-D-Cypher/README.md

 distinguish the rages

-into the brain the DXM bandage
+into the brain the DXM bandages

 without the Olneys

-and cautious of damage
+and cautious of damages

 into addiction i cope with the colors